What is the Excavator’s Operating Weight

 Therefore the load capacity and weight should not exceed 6 tons.
 This weight allows them to operate on soft soils and on finished sites without tearing up the ground.

-Within the group of compact excavators those that range between 3-4 tons are most flexible performing in building works, tight subdivisions, sewer repairs, water line installs and foundational repairs.
+Within the group of compact excavators, those that range between 3-4 tons are most flexible performing in building works, tight subdivisions, sewer repairs, water line installs, and foundational repairs.

 Mini Excavator In Action